Skip to main content

 The University of Florida Shoulder and Elbow Fellowship Program

-Our fellowship is unique in that we have a high ratio of shoulder and elbow fellowship trained faculty for a single shoulder/elbow fellow.
+Our fellowship is unique in that we have a high ratio of shoulder and elbow fellowship-trained faculty to a single shoulder/elbow fellow.
 Our goal is to supplement your experience as a resident and prepare you to be the shoulder and elbow expert wherever you choose to practice.
-To accomplish this, we have built in a moderate amount of flexibility, which will allow you to focus on aspects of shoulder and elbow surgery, which suit your individual needs.
-Opportunities exist to increase your individual exposure to complex shoulder arthroplasty, sports medicine, and/or shoulder & elbow trauma.
+To accomplish this, we have built in a moderate amount of flexibility into the schedule, which will allow you to focus on aspects of shoulder and elbow surgery that best suit your individual needs, with opportunities to increase your individual exposure to complex shoulder arthroplasty, sports medicine, and/or shoulder and elbow trauma based on your interests.
+We also aim to make this a hand-on fellowship, not an observational one, so that our fellows will leave here confident in their abilities and ready to take on complex cases.

 Clinic Schedule (for the entire year)